Object initialization shorthand notations in JavaScript

 Shorthand method names

 This one was a little surprising when I first saw it in the sense that I always knew about shorthand property names.
-But I never thought that the same can be applied to function/method names as well.
+But I never thought that the same could also be applied to function/method names.
 With shorthand method names, we can omit the function keyword completely when creating methods inside an object.

 const bar = 1;